 - Minor children (17 or younger)

-Temporary Relocation (the move is less than 60 days): An eligible tenant may recover their actual and reasonable moving expenses and the cost of temporary housing incurred as a result of displacement.
+Temporary Relocation (the move is less than 60 days): An eligible tenant may recover their actual and reasonable moving expenses and the cost of temporary housing incurred because of displacement.

-If the city is requiring the tenant to move with less than 30 days’ notice due to health and safety issues, the tenant is entitled to an additional $500 payment from owner.
+If the city is requiring the tenant to move with less than 30 day’s notice due to health and safety issues, the tenant is entitled to an additional $500 payment from property owner.